wrobstory/PythonToScala/conditionals.md

 res240: Array[(Int, Int)] = Array((1,4), (2,5), (3,6))
 ```

-Scala will allow "guard" expressions, which is the same as a control flow expression in Python:
+Scala will allow "guard" expressions, which is the same as a control flow expression in Python.

 Python:
 ```python
 foo = [1,2,3,4,5]